Your First Day, First Week & Beyond

 Prior to the First Day the Teacher Candidate is Required To:

-Contact the professional development educator (PDE) and college field supervisor (CFS).
+Contact the professional development educator (CT) and college field supervisor (CFS).
 You need to mail your letter of introduction and résumé.
-You need to schedule a meeting with your PDEs before the start of each placement.
+You need to schedule a meeting with your CTs before the start of each placement.
 (Follow the schedule outlined in your student teaching placement packet.
 If student teaching fall semester, meet before the summer break.
 If student teaching spring semester, meet before holiday break.)
 The requirements are in place to make sure: